meschedl/meschedl.github.io/_posts/2019-01-27-Origin-Review.md

 _Note in March 2019_

 After a few months of taking two classes that have an evolutionary focus, and participating in the RCN coordinated [readings](https://rcn-ecs.github.io/2018_readings/) so far, I feel differently.
 Mostly I am realizing how the field has changed since Darwin, because he was adamant at thinking that the environment did not effect the evolution of species very much.
 I think anyone studying any effect of climate change would balk at that.
 The rise of the ecological species concept, and the vast scientific history between Darwin and now is something I am not knowledgable about, but am hungry to understand.
 And I am super laughing at myself for thinking I've read enough to read it.
 I really need to read the Modern Synthesis and the Extended Evolutionary Synthesis.
 I am really itching to read the extended but I know it would be best for me to read the Huxley first.
-Being in Hollie's lab really has me thinking about the extended though.
+Being in Hollie's lab really has me thinking about the extension of everything.